yvelikova/axway-open-docs/content/en/docs/apigtw_kpsguide/How_to_use_kpsadmin_command.md

 #### Step 4: Restore collection data using kpsadmin

-If you have made a backup in [step 1](#step-1-backup-collection-data-using-kpsadmin), to restore the collection data, perform the following steps:
+If you have made a backup in [Backup collection data using kpsadmin](#step-1-backup-collection-data-using-kpsadmin), to restore the collection data, perform the following steps:

-1. Using kpsadmin, select option 22) Restore All.
+1. Using kpsadmin, select option `22) Restore All`.
 2. Enter the backup UUID noted in step 1.
 For example:

 ![Restore collection data using kpsadmin](/Images/APIGatewayKPSUserGuide/0300001D.png)